How Much Do Google Ads Cost in 2026?

 How Does Google Ads Work?

-For most ads, Google uses the pay-per-click (PPC) model, meaning that advertisers aren’t charged when the ad is displayed to the user but only when the user clicks on the ad.
+For most ad formats, Google primarily uses the pay-per-click (PPC) model, meaning advertisers are charged only when a user clicks on their ad, not when it’s displayed.

 Schematic image of Google Ads auction